PawanKumar-Dev/R/Notes/13_React_rounter_Dom.md

   npm install react-router-dom
   ```

-- "Link" is key part of navigation.
-Allows you to create hyperlinks we can click on to navigate application without triggering a full page reload.
+- "Link": Allow you to create hyperlinks to navigate app without triggering a full page reload.

 - "NavLink" allows you to create nav links while also giving you the ability to add styling to indicate the active state of the link.